u1i/axway-open-docs/content/en/docs/apimgr_concepts/api_mgmt_orgs_roles.md

     "description": "Learn about the API administrator, organization administrator, and API consumer roles in API management.
 Understand the concepts and workflows in API management."
 }

-## Organizations and user roles in API Manager
+## Organizations and user roles in API Manager.

 Organization types in API Manager include the following: